DorianKwan/Kwantum-Coin-Exchange/README.md

 Screenshots
 ---
-Here are a few screenshot of the application in use.
+Here are a few screenshot of the current application in use.

 Main Page
 ![alt text](app/assets/images/screenshots/main-page.png?raw=true)